openshift/enhancements/enhancements/api-review/custom-tags-aws.md

 ### Caveats
-1) User updates a resource's tag using an external tool when there is an entry in `.spec.platformSpec.aws.resourceTags` The user-defined tag which is updated from spec, will be reconciled by operators to set value from `.spec.platformSpec.aws.resourceTags`.
+1) User updates a resource's tag using an external tool when there is an entry in `.spec.platformSpec.aws.resourceTags` The resource's tag will be reconciled by its owning operator to the value from `.spec.platformSpec.aws.resourceTags`.
    The user-defined tag will be overwritten with value from `.spec.platformSpec.aws.resourceTags` when there is an update to `.spec.platformSpec.aws.resourceTags`.

    User must handle inconsistencies in `.spec.platformSpec.aws.resourceTags` and user-defined tag value for AWS resource when using multiple tools to manage tags.